gadgetmies/oauth2-tester/README.md

 ## Debugging

 The library uses the [debug](https://www.npmjs.com/package/debug) library for debug logging.
 To enable logging of authorization and access token request details, include `oauth2-tester` in the `DEBUG` environment variable.

+The library uses [axios](https://www.npmjs.com/package/axios) to make HTTP requests and [axios-debug-log](https://www.npmjs.com/package/axios-debug-log) to enable debugging of the requests.
+To enable logging of HTTP requests include `axios` in the `DEBUG` environment variable.

+To enable debug logging of multiple libraries include the names in the `DEBUG` separated with spaces or commas e.g. `DEBUG=axios,oauth2-tester`.
+For further details refer to the [debug library README](https://github.com/visionmedia/debug#readme).